Epiphany Lutheran Church is an ELCA congregation in historic Mount Vernon in Fairfax County, Virginia.

 This Sunday’s Service

-This Sunday, February 23, 2025, is the Seventh Sunday After the Epiphany.
+This Sunday, March 23, 2025, is the Third Sunday in Lent.
 Our Sunday service will be at the usual time of 9:30 a.m.
+We welcome Pastor Anna Anderson as our guest presider and preacher this Sunday.

 On-site: Come join us in the sanctuary for the full service.